bergano65/azure-docs.ru-ru/articles/active-directory/devices/howto-vm-sign-in-azure-ad-windows.md

 ---
-title: Вход в виртуальную машину Windows в Azure с помощью Azure Active Directory (Предварительная версия)
+title: Sign in to Windows virtual machine in Azure using Azure Active Directory (Preview)
-description: Вход Azure AD в виртуальную машину Azure под Windows
+description: Azure AD sign in to an Azure VM running Windows
 services: active-directory
 ms.service: active-directory
 ms.subservice: devices